 Each year the board will adopt a budget and have an audit conducted to review its finances.
 Both documents will be made available on the website.

 Each year the newspaper will elect an editorial staff in March to take office the following publication year.
-The editorial staff consists of 11 people: an editor-in-chief, two news editors, a national editor, a perspectives editor, a features editor, an opinions/editorial editor, an arts editor, a sports editor, a photo editor and a graphics editor.
+The editorial staff consists of 11 people: an editor-in-chief, two news editors, a national editor, a features editor, an opinions/editorial editor, an arts editor, a sports editor, a photo editor, a multimedia editor, and a graphics editor.

-Any student at Carleton University may run for a position but must have made at least four contributions (which inclide writing a story, taking a picture, et cetera) in order to be eligible to vote.
+Any student at Carleton University may run for a position but must have made at least four contributions (which include writing a story, taking a picture, etcetera) in order to be eligible to vote.

 The newspaper will only publish works by Carleton students and is a primarily volunteer-run organization.
 Although the editorial staff is paid, all of the newspaper’s writers, photographers, graphic artists and so forth work on a volunteer basis.